GeoFSflyer/GeoFS-MRP-helper/README.md

 Counter measure suggestions:

 The helper will list out the counter measures required for the current weapon threat.

+Current libary based on GeoFS wiki Realistic roleplay page, approved missile list.

 Customizing aliases lets the helper know more weapon interactions with the format: weapon = counter measure